COVESA/dlt-daemon/doc/dlt_offline_logstorage.md

 EcuID=<ECUid>                        # Specify ECU identifier
 SpecificSize=<spec size in bytes>    # Store logs in storage devices after specific size is reached.
 GzipCompression=<on or off>          # Write the logfiles with gzip compression.
 OverwriteBehavior=<strategy>         # Specify overwrite strategy.
 Default: Delete oldest file and continue.
 See Logstorage Ringbuffer Implementation below.
+DisableNetwork=<ON/OFF>              # Specify if the message shall be routed to network client.
 ```

-The Parameter "SyncBehavior", "OverwriteBehavior", "EcuID" and "SpecificSize" are optional - all
+The Parameter "SyncBehavior", "OverwriteBehavior", "DisableNetwork", "EcuID" and
-others are mandatory.
+"SpecificSize" are optional - all others are mandatory.

 If both of the parameter "LogAppName" and "ContextName" are set to wildcard or
 not present in the configuration file, "EcuID" must be specified.